 And while millennials may be shaking things up with their proposal details, 54 percent would describe their marriage proposal as unique and unexpected, they’re quite traditional.
 The majority of “proposers,” 63 percent, asked parents for permission or blessing before proposing, and 80 percent got down on one knee.

 Here are 6 ways millennials are making their marriage proposal unique and unforgettable.

 They’re hiring proposal planners.

 While it’s not a must, those who aren’t sure how to propose or don’t have time to execute all the details may want to hire a professional.
 A proposal planner, similar to a wedding planner, can help bring your vision to life.
 They can find the vendors to hire, manage logistics and handle all the other details so you don’t have to stress about it.
-Over a third of people planning to propose told WeddingWire they felt “a lot” of pressure to plan a highly-unique marriage proposal.
+About a quarter of millennials planning to propose told WeddingWire they felt “a lot” of pressure to plan a highly-unique marriage proposal.
 Having a proposal planner will help alleviate that anxiety.

 They’re having a professional photographer and/or videographer capture the big moment.

 Getting down on bended knee and taking out the ring will keep your hands busy so you won’t be able to grab your iPhone to record your proposal of marriage.
 Have someone discreetly hide nearby to capture the moment.
 You can use the photos and/or video in many ways: on Instagram, Facebook, YouTube, Twitter, your future wedding website, save-the-date card and even frame some in your home.
 In fact, 80 percent of millennial couples announce their engagement on social media (Facebook is the most popular platform!).

 They’re scheduling surprise parties immediately after the proposal.